benjojo/traceroute-haiku/README.md

 WantedBy=multi-user.target
 ```

-I then scraped all of [www.dailyhaiku.org](http://www.dailyhaiku.org) ( sorry ) using Lynx and a bash loop, and then wrote [a small go program](https://github.com/benjojo/traceroute-haiku/blob/master/haikus/generatezonefile.go) to generate the required BIND zone file entries:
+I then scraped all of [www.dailyhaiku.org](http://www.dailyhaiku.org) (sorry!) using Lynx and a bash loop, and then wrote [a small go program](https://github.com/benjojo/traceroute-haiku/blob/master/haikus/generatezonefile.go) to generate the required BIND zone file entries:

 ```
 ben@metropolis:~/traceroute-haiku/haikus$ ./haikus | more